Linz Airport: Runway and apron

+Freight facilities

 The Cargo sector of the airport operates worldwide under the brand Air Cargo Center.
 In 2017 there was a significant cargo increase with a total of 53,796 tons of cargo.
 Thus the airport could strengthen its leading position as Austria's largest regional airport for cargo services and further increase cargo services by more than 20% compared to last year.
 Besides the daily rotation of DHL Aviation (Ljubljana – Linz – Leipzig) extra cargo transactions are often handled.
 The first cargo terminal was completed in 1994.
 A year later the new extensions was already in progress and opened finale in 1996.
 In 2000 followed the opening of the third cargo terminal.
 In June 2014 DHL Global Forwarding transported 9.5 tons of steel tiling from Linz to Mumbai by a Boeing 747-400F.
 Following the ongoing expansion of the cargo facilities and the opening of cargo terminal 5 on 17 October 2013, a building the size of 70x35 meters, a 2.900 m2 cargo hall, 12 loading bays as well as two sawtooth ramps were created.
 Linz Airport is also equipped to dispatch jumbo jets.
 Following the legal authorization in August 2017, DHL Express opened a new logistics center at the airport in June 2019.
 More than 25 million euros are invested in its construction.
 The merger aims to establish quality advantages and ensure increased safety standards.
-Due to modern building technology, more than 360 tons of CO₂ are to be saved each year.
+Due to modern building technology, more than 360 tons of CO2 are to be saved each year.
 In addition, there will be up to 180 more jobs through the new DHL location.
 In 2020 the airport collaborated with the "GrowNow Group" to start the German-language adult-education airfreight academy "Aviation Now".
 In February 2021 "Aviation Now" was nominated for an official IATA Regional Training Partnership.

+General aviation

 The General Aviation Center is housed in a separate terminal and coordinates among others the following points: Passport and customs checks, refueling, cleaning, defrosting as well as several other passenger and crew services.
 The airline pilot school AeronautX Luftfahrtschule is also located in the airport.

-Accessibility

-The airport has special parking spaces for passengers with reduced mobility.
-These pitches have a 20% discount.
-In addition, there are telephones which can be used to contact the airport personnel and request a free wheelchair, if necessary.

-The airport itself has elevators and ramps which make the changing of levels easier.
-Important places such as: Toilets and laundry rooms, as well as the airport restaurant are either on the ground floor or accessible by elevator.
-500 MB of free data volume in the WLAN are available to each passenger free of charge.
-On request, there is also a health psychologist dedicated to travelers' fears of flying.